 At just over 920m, Mt Herbert is the highest point on Bank Peninsula.
 There are several standard routes up it, all runnable, but somewhat monotonous.
-However the following route has plenty of variety, adds in Mt Bradley (the second highest summit) involves on backtracking, and starts and finishes at the trail head for the Packhorse hut in Kaikuna valley.
+However the following route has plenty of variety, adds in Mt Bradley (the second highest summit) involves on backtracking, and starts and finishes at the trail head for the Packhorse hut in Kaituna valley.
 First drop a bike at the head of the Kaituna valley (car park/turning area) then drive back the 6k to the Kaituna trail carpark.
-Run up the popular track to Sign of the Packhorse Hut (<30 mins, water there), and follow the marked but not widely-used track that leaves the hut and heads NORTH around the side of Mt Bradley (don?t take the other track east ? you?ll join it later!).
+Run up the popular track to Sign of the Packhorse Hut (<30 mins, water there), and follow the marked but not widely-used track that leaves the hut and heads NORTH around the side of Mt Bradley (don't take the other track east -- you'll join it later!).
 The north track is mostly level and goes through an interesting bush section which crosses a stream, and later climbs up for a while.
 When it starts to head down, leave this track and sidle/climb up towards a skyline ridge (it rises up from left to right with a couple of prominent buttresses in it and bluffs on the right).
-Don?t expect to be running at this stage.
-Head for the buttresses, the first can be easily climbed on the right side (look for cairns) and the second is most easily climbed by first heading right slightly, at which a window of sky below a wedged rock appears ? climb through this window, and then onto the top of the rock and head up (this route is aptly-called ?eye of the needle? route!).
-For a minute or two you can believe you are on a real mountain, but then you arrive at a large flat, gorse-infested table-land not much higher than the summit.
-Fortunately someone has recently cut a trail through this miserable mess (April 2017) so you can get to the summit without getting seriously scratched (if you loose the track it?s probably on your right!).
-From the (indistinct) summit, now head south a little and then drop down onto the well-marked track that is high up on the south side of Mt Bradley ? there?s no trail down, just sight the track from above and find a gorse-free route to it!
+Don't expect to be running at this stage.
+Head for the buttresses, the first can be easily climbed on the right side (look for cairns) and the second is most easily climbed by first heading right slightly, at which a window of sky below a wedged rock appears -- climb through this window, and then onto the top of the rock and head up (this route is aptly-called `eye of the needle' route!).
+For a minute or two you can believe you are on a real mountain, but then you arrive at a large flat, gorse-infested table-land not much lower than the summit.
+Fortunately someone has recently cut a trail through this miserable mess (April 2017) so you can get to the summit without getting seriously scratched (if you loose the track it's probably on your right!).
+From the (indistinct) summit, now head south a little and then drop down onto the well-marked track that is high up on the south side of Mt Bradley - there's no trail down, just sight the track from above and find a gorse-free route to it!
 From there, the track is straightforward and pleasant, if slow, running through native bush, then across the fence and up to the Mt Herbert Shelter (water here too hidden behind the shelter, also toilet).
 Carry on the last bit up Mt Herbert, and on along the undulating ridge (nice running, great views) to the next bump (913 m) after which a pleasant and long tussock descent brings you to the Monument north track.
-DON?T take this.
-Instead carry on along the main walkway just to the right of pt 761 until you come to the sign for the Monument South track ? this leads you down 3.6kms on very cruisy farm trails with nice bush at the bottom, and a homestead, to the bike (this is all on public land and access is no problem).
-Round trip is about 18km or so, and it?s mostly runnable except for the steep section up Mt Bradley.
-Don?t do this trip in reverse!
+DON'T take this.
+Instead carry on along the main walkway just to the right of pt 761 until you come to the sign for the Monument South track -- this leads you down 3.6kms on very cruisy farm trails with nice bush at the bottom, and a homestead, to the bike (this is all on public land and access is no problem).
+Round trip is about 18km or so, and it's mostly runnable except for the steep section up Mt Bradley.
+Don't do this trip in reverse!

 A famous circumnavigation trip, high above the Stubai valley with varied sweeping views of glaciers, lakes, peaks, meadows, sheep with bells, and the valleys below.
 Normally walked over 4 or 5 days, this spectacular route lies mostly between 2200m and 2900 m and can be run in a long day in good weather, but it's a big day out - 55km and around 4000 metres of ascent/descent.
 Certain sections are rocky and better fast-walked than run - everyone else on this popular trail will be equipped with the obligatory pair of leki poles, staunch boots and a big pack; with the early start and alternative routes mentioned, you'll pass most of them around Dresdner Hut or in the section after the next hut.